hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 When prompted, paste the data you previously copied to your computer's clipboard.

-The migrator process will place the Vault data in the default path for the installer to find, and outputs the	values you'll need later in the process for the Installer web interface.
+The migrator process places the Vault data in the default path for the installer to find, and outputs the	values you'll need later in the process for the Installer web interface.

 ## Installing PTFE